 Rule Reference: §809.73(a)

-With the exception of a change in residency, parents are not required to report the above listed temporary changes in work, training, or education.
+Except for a change in residency, parents are not required to report the above listed temporary changes in work, training, or education.

 Note: Three months (which is implemented as 90 days in the child care case management system) of continued care for job search only applies to the permanent cessation of work, education, or training.
 For temporary interruptions, such as medical leave or seasonal breaks, care continues for the duration of the eligibility period.

 Boards must ensure that when a customer reports a temporary change, a CCS staff member updates the child care case management system.
 However, temporary changes must not be entered as Activity Interruptions in the child care case management system.
-Activity Interruptions must be entered only when the customer has a permanent cessation of work, education, or training activity as described in .
+Activity Interruptions must be entered only when the customer has a permanent cessation of work, education, or training activity, as described in D-807.

 D-802: Termination of Services for Permanent Cessation of Work, Education, or Job Training (Activity Interruptions)

-Boards must inform staff members that with the exception of Former DFPS cases as described in and children experiencing homelessness who are receiving the initial three months (which is implemented as 90 days in the child care case management system) of care as described in a permanent cessation of work, education, or training must be cause for termination of care.
+Boards must inform staff members that, except for Former DFPS cases, as described in D-902: Continuity of Care for Children in Protective Services and children experiencing homelessness who are receiving the initial three months (which is implemented as 90 days in the child care case management system) of care, as described in D-204.a, a permanent cessation of work, education, or training must be cause for termination of care.

-However, before terminating child care for a non-temporary cessation of activity, Boards must ensure that child care continues for a minimum of three months (which is implemented as 90 days in the child care case management system) or up until the scheduled redetermination if sooner, to allow the parent to resume participation in an activity.
+However, before terminating child care for a nontemporary cessation of activity, Boards must ensure that child care continues for a minimum of three months (which is implemented as 90 days in the child care case management system) or up until the scheduled redetermination if sooner, to allow the parent to resume participation in an activity.

 Rule Reference: §809.51(b)

-Boards must inform staff members that the parent must receive written notification at least 15 calendar days prior to any termination of CCS.
+Boards must inform staff members that the parent must receive written notification at least 15 calendar days before any termination of CCS.

 Rule Reference: §809.71